Year Group 6

 During the Summer term, children usually have an opportunity to take part in a week's residential visit.
 Keep an eye out on ParentMail for further information.

-Year 6 SATs will take place from Monday 10th May to Thursday 13th May.
-Look out for important information regarding this and find out how you can help support and prepare your child for the tests in May.
+Year 6 SATs will take place from Monday 8th May 2023 to Thursday 11th May 2023.
+Attend the presentation at the curriculum evening and look out for important information regarding this and find out how you can help support and prepare your child for the tests.

 There are numerous opportunities for you to join in with the life of the school in the following ways: